timlabs/uscode/United States Code/TITLE 22-FOREIGN RELATIONS AND INTERCOURSE/CHAPTER 104-VENEZUELA ASSISTANCE/SUBCHAPTER I-SUPPORT FOR THE INTERIM PRESIDENT OF VENEZUELA AND RECOGNITION OF THE VENEZUELAN NATIONAL ASSEMBLY.md

 ### SUBCHAPTER I—SUPPORT FOR THE INTERIM PRESIDENT OF VENEZUELA AND RECOGNITION OF THE VENEZUELAN NATIONAL ASSEMBLY

 ### §9701.
-Findings; sense of Congress in support of the interim President of Venezuela
+Findings; sense of Congress in support of the Interim President of Venezuela
 #### (a) Findings
 * Congress makes the following findings: